Spain–United States relations: Spanish Transition and shared NATO membership

+21st century

 Iraq War

-Prime Minister José María Aznar actively supported George W. Bush and UK Prime Minister Tony Blair in the War on Terrorism.Aznar met with Bush in a private meeting before 2003 invasion of Iraq to discuss the situation of in the UN Security Council.
+Prime Minister José María Aznar actively supported George W. Bush and UK Prime Minister Tony Blair in the War on Terrorism.
+Aznar met with Bush in a private meeting before 2003 invasion of Iraq to discuss the situation of in the UN Security Council.
 The Spanish newspaper El País leaked a partial transcript of the meeting.
 Aznar actively encouraged and supported the Bush administration's foreign policy and the U.S. invasion of Iraq in 2003, and was one of the signatories of the letter of the eight defending it on the basis of secret intelligence allegedly containing evidence of the Iraqi government's nuclear proliferation.
 The majority of the Spanish population, including some members of Aznar's Partido Popular, were against the war.

 After the 2004 Spanish general election, in which the Spanish Socialist Workers' Party received more votes than expected as a result, besides other issues, of the government's handling of the 2004 Madrid train bombings, José Luis Rodríguez Zapatero succeeded Aznar as Prime Minister.
 Before being elected, Zapatero had opposed the American policy in regard to Iraq pursued by Aznar.
 During the electoral campaign Zapatero had promised to withdraw the troops if control in Iraq was not passed to the United Nations after June 30 (the ending date of the initial Spanish military agreement with the multinational coalition that had overthrown Saddam Hussein).
 On April 19, 2004, Zapatero announced the withdrawal of the 1300 Spanish troops in Iraq.

 The decision aroused international support worldwide, though the American Government claimed that the terrorists could perceive it as "a victory obtained due to 11 March 2004 Madrid train bombings".
 John Kerry, the Democratic candidate for the American Presidency, asked Zapatero not to withdraw the Spanish soldiers.
 Some months after withdrawing the troops, the Zapatero government agreed to increase the number of Spanish soldiers in the War in Afghanistan and to send troops to Haiti to show the Spanish Government's willingness to spend resources on international missions approved by the UN.